 The fair value of these options were estimated using the Black-Scholes option model with the following assumptions: expected dividend yield -0%, expected volatility -214%, risk - free interest rate of 4.5% and an expected life of five years.
 The value assigned to the options was \$9,713.
-On June 6, 2016, 150,000 stock options with a fair value of \$9,713 expired without exercise.
+The options expired unexercised on June 6, 2016